thatisuday/ng-image-gallery/README.md

 # Contributions and Bug reports
 1. Please create an issue if you need some help or report a bug.
 2. Take a pull request to add more features or fix the bugs.
 Please mention your changes in the PR.
-3. Please make sure you recommend good practices if you come accross any or if something could have been better in this module.
+3. Please make sure you recommend good practices if you came/come accross any or if something could have been better in this module.